NETponents/Gerbil/README.md

 Gerbil is still in it's early stages.
 Right now it's just a fancy network scanner.
 If you have experience in C#, feel free to contribute to help speed up development!

 ## System requirements
-Doesn't matter if you have a Cray supercomputer or a patato.
+Doesn't matter if you have a Cray supercomputer or a potato.
 If it can run .NET 4.5, you are good to go.

 ## Download
 To get Gerbil, `git clone` this repository to your hard drive.
 From there, open up *~/Gerbil/Gerbil.sln* Using Visual Studio 2012 or later.
 Compile the project using the **Release** build profile.
 After which, check the *~/Gerbil/bin/release* folder and run *gerbil.exe*.